 Recently announced, Dannii will make her UK television return on BBC’s new Saturday night, prime time talent show for 2017, ‘Let It Shine’.
 Hosted by Graham Norton and Mel Giedroyc, Dannii will take a judging seat alongside Gary Barlow, with two other mentors Martin Kemp of Eastenders and Spandau Ballet fame and Amber Riley from hit US TV series Glee.
 The panel will search for the new cast of ‘The Band’, a West End stage production based on the music of Take That.

 This year Dannii has embarked on new projects, expanding her television portfolio to extend behind the camera.
 With her experience in the television industry being second to none, Dannii is currently working on the development of a drama series of which she will co-produce.
+In addition to exploring new projects, Dannii has also made her much anticipated return to music, performing at several exclusive events this year and also recording ‘100 Degrees’ which reached the Number 1 spot on the UK Official Vinyl singles chart.

 Her role as a designer for Target continues to grow in 2016.
 Dannii announced her exciting new venture as a designer for Target in 2014, introducing the first ever line of petite clothing.
 The ‘Dannii Minogue Petites’ collection was launched at the Virgin Australia Melbourne Fashion Festival (VAMFF) in March that year to an overwhelmingly positive reception and has continued to grow and achieve record-breaking sales since.
 The incredible response has led to major growth of Dannii Minogue Target, with Luxe and Active Wear lines added in 2015.
 The Petites collection is designed for ‘petite’ women ranging from sizes 4-16 who struggle to find clothing tailored to their shape and size.
 Her range is available in more than 150 Target stores throughout Australia.